cakephp/docs/en/orm/database-basics.rst

 quoteIdentifiers
     Set to ``true`` if you are using reserved words or special characters in your table or column names.
-Enabling this setting will result in queries built using the :ref:`query-builder` having identifiers quoted when creating SQL.
+Enabling this setting will result in queries built using the :doc:`/orm/query-builder` having identifiers quoted when creating SQL.
 It should be noted that this decreases performance because each query needs to be traversed and manipulated before being executed. flags